Systematic Literature Review on Vehicular Collaborative Perception -- A Computer Vision Perspective: Evaluation Methods for Collaborative Perception (RQ2-4)

 \section{Evaluation Methods for Collaborative Perception (RQ2-4)}

 Evaluation methods are a critical aspect of research on \gls{CP}, complementing the development of \gls{CP} approaches.
 This section provides an overview of the current evaluation methodologies employed in the surveyed studies.
-Figure \ref{fig:dist_eval} illustrates the distribution of surveyed studies across different evaluation methods.
-Synthetic datasets are the most commonly used, with 67 studies relying on this approach.
-In contrast, only 3 studies perform evaluations through real-world experiments.
 Section \ref{sec:eval_method} describes the evaluation methodologies in detail, while Section \ref{sec:eval_scenarios} focuses on the evaluation scenarios.
 Additionally, Section \ref{sec:eval_metrics} presents the metrics and ablation studies used to assess \gls{CP} approaches.